nigelquinlan/taskify-project/README.md

 Done App is a simple to-do app built with HTML, CSS & JS.

-This was a collaborative project between Nigel Quinlan and Jane Taas as part of the Generation's Front End Web Development Bootcamp
+This was a collaborative project between Nigel Quinlan and Jane Taas as part of Generation's Front End Web Development Bootcamp
 See ##Contact below if you would like to get in touch about this app.

 ## Coding goals